Ghim Moh

 The Ulu Pandan Community Centre is also located within the estate.
-Ghim Moh estate also includes a wet market and a food centre.
-There are also several coffee shops (as locally known, including 'Kopitiam'), salons, dental clinics and medical clinics located within the estate.
+Ghim Moh estate also houses a wet market and a food centre, called Ghim Moh Road Market and Food Centre.
+There are also several coffee shops, salons, dental clinics and medical clinics located within the estate.

 It is near to Ministry of Education Headquarters, Fusionopolis, Rochester Park and Biopolis, where many of the life-science businesses are located.

 Transport

 Its nearest MRT station is Buona Vista station.
-There are also a number of bus routes that serve Ghim Moh and terminate at the Ghim Moh Bus Terminal.
+There are also several bus routes that serve Ghim Moh and terminate at the Ghim Moh Bus Terminal.

-These include routes 92, 92M, 100, 111.
-Thus, residents find it convenient to travel around the city, particularly to the Orchard, Harbourfront and Central Business District.
+These include routes 92, 92M, 100, 111, making it convenient to travel around the country, particularly to Orchard, HarbourFront, and the Central Business District.

 Politics

-Ghim Moh belongs to the Ulu Pandan division of Holland–Bukit Timah Group Representation Constituency, whose Member of Parliament is Christopher de Souza.
+Ghim Moh belongs to the Ulu Pandan division of Holland–Bukit Timah Group Representation Constituency, whose Member of Parliament is Deputy Speaker of Parliament Christopher de Souza.
 Between 2001 and 2006, the Member of Parliament was Minister for Community Development, Youth and Sports Vivian Balakrishnan, who became the Member of Parliament for the Cashew division in 2006.
 Ulu Pandan existed in its own constituency before 1997 and its Member of Parliament was Minister (Prime Minister's Office) Lim Boon Heng from 1991 to 2001.